jameshanlon/jameshanlon.github.io/content/pages/about.rst

 :Title: About

-I work as an engineer at `GraphCore <http://www.graphcore.ai>`_ in Bristol (UK), on the development of a chip to accelerate machine learning applications.
+My name is Jamie and I work as an engineer at `GraphCore
+<http://www.graphcore.ai>`_ in Bristol (UK), on the development of a chip to
+accelerate machine learning applications.

 I'm also a director of the `CHEESE project <http://cheeseproject.co.uk>`_, a not-for-profit enterprise that uses thermal imaging to help people reduce